anroots/kohana-commoneer/README.md

 **Commoneer_ORM** - Extends the ORM module, overriding the delete() and adding get()

+**Overriden error pages** - We don't want clients to see the default stacktrace on Production, show a friendlier error page isntead.

 Extended Helpers
 ----------------
 * Date - Convert dates to localized / mysql format